archy666/IBFS/README.md

 # IBFS
-code for "An Information Bottleneck Approach for Feature Selection"
+Demo for "An Information Bottleneck Approach for Feature Selection"